linkarzu/linkarzu.github.io/_posts/neovim/2025-02-14-obsidian-to-neovim.md

 ---
-title: Why I switched from Obsidian to Neovim and some useful tips
+title: How I Recreated (and Improved) My Obsidian Note-Taking Workflow in Neovim
 description: >-
   I go over the reasons why I switched from Obsidian to Neovim, I also compare the features in the two tools and explain what features I like about neovim vs Obsidian
 image:
-  path: ./../../assets/img/imgs/250214-thux-obsidian-neovim.avif
+  path: ./../../assets/img/imgs/250220-thux-neovim-like-obsidian.avif
 date: '2025-02-14 06:10:00 +0000'
 categories:
   - neovim